-A propane grill differs slightly to a natural gas grill in that it uses liquified gas stored in portable canisters to fuel itself, rather than being connected to a gas line.
+A propane grill differs slightly to a natural gas grill in that it uses liquefied gas stored in portable canisters or cylinders to fuel itself, rather than being connected to a gas line.

 Initially refined in gas form, it is then compressed into a transportable liquid and commonly used as a fuel for many things.

 Most of our avid readers will recognize it as the liquid-gas of choice for most grill masters and their chosen gas grill.
 The reason being it has a very low boiling point, which means it vaporizes as soon as it is released from the gas bottle container.

 Propane burns cleaner than coal or gasoline and has a low carbon emission rate similar to natural gas, so is often chosen over traditional fuels such as coal or diesel fuel.